 Buying up loads of bad assets is bad enough.
 Using debt to buy these bad assets is so much worse.
-And we call this type of debt "bad debt".
-Using your credit card to buy groceries is an example of bad debt.
+And we call this type of debt "unhealthy debt".
+Using your credit card to buy groceries is an example of unhealthy debt.

 If you keep borrowing to pay for you lifestyle, you’ll end up needing debt just to pay for your debt.
 You’ll be desperately trying to scrape by with no breathing room for making big life changes or surviving unexpected life events.
 You won’t be able to live your dreams.
 You’ll be financially enslaved.

 It’s bleak.
 But that doesn’t have to be your future.